Key takeaways

 “As you can see, if you are too focused on a few dots, you may miss the larger picture,” he said, demonstrating what he called a “cautionary tale” about reading the Fed’s dot plots as gospel.

 The stakes of misinterpreting the Fed’s rate plans may be even greater this time around.
 The economy — and more specifically inflation — is guiding the Fed’s interest rate decisions.
-Whether the Fed raises interest rates again this year depends on whether price pressures cool as much as policymakers expect.
+Whether the Fed cuts interest rates this year depends on whether price pressures cool as much as policymakers expect.

-As the Fed judges just how many more times to lift rates to cool inflation, Powell has repeated that officials want to be flexible with their rate hike path, being “data-dependent” and responding to new information as it comes in.
+Powell has repeated that officials want to have flexibility, being “data-dependent” and responding to new information as it comes in.
 But being highly reactionary means forecasts will likely change, possibly meaning each dot has a quick expiration date.

 “To be more data dependent, the Fed needs a lot of flexibility,” Sweet says.
 “The dot plot isn’t a forecast.
 It’s not a commitment.
 Interest rate projections change as the economy changes, as developments in financial markets change.
 The dot plot gets dated pretty quickly.”